Linuxfabrik/monitoring-plugins/check-plugins/sensors-temperatures/README.md

 Reports hardware temperature sensor readings (CPU, disk, chipset, etc.) in Celsius.
 Automatically checks against hardware-defined thresholds.
 Returns OK if the sensors are not supported by the OS.

-**Alerting Logic:**

-* WARN if any sensor reading meets or exceeds its hardware-defined high threshold
-* CRIT if any sensor reading meets or exceeds its hardware-defined critical threshold
-* Sensors can be excluded from checking via `--ignore` using Python regular expressions
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Uses `psutil.sensors_temperatures()` to read temperature data from hardware sensors